 Note: the TASC Practice Pack is NOT included in our Premium Membership.

 TASC Practice Pack – full length practice tests for all five of the TASC subtests!

 TASC Sections The TASC test is made up of five subtests or sections, each administered separately.
 The five subtests comprising the TASC test are Reading, Writing, Mathematics, Science, and Social Studies.
 Each subtest can be taken in either English or Spanish, though testing times and number of items differ slightly depending on language.
-For a more extensive breakdown of the various subtests comprising the TASC test, visit our TASC Test Practice page.
+For a more extensive breakdown of the various subtests comprising the TASC test and for access to online TASC test practice, visit our TASC Test Practice page.

 Question Types and ContentThe main focus of this subtest is on mathematical reasoning skills.
 These reasoning skills are assessed through the following subject areas:

 - Numbers and quantities – Test takers are required to differentiate between quantity changes, prove problem solving ability, and demonstrate an understanding of rational and irrational numbers.

 - Algebra – requires the application of algebraic rules to solve linear equations as well as calculate algebraic expressions, including adding, subtracting, multiplying, and polynomials.

 - Functions – Test takers are required to identify system of equations that appropriately fit into context.

 - Geometry – Test takers must demonstrate a grasp of geometric formulas as well as proportional reasoning skills.
 Test takers must also be able to use the graphs presented as relevant information necessary in solving the problems at hand.

 - Statistics and probability – This subject area mainly assesses quantitative reasoning skills.
 Test takers are required to calculate subsets and choose the subset that best fits within the question’s context.